-Author Effect on health Country Child mortality Flores et al. (49) .
-(49) An increase of 10% in the percentage of households that receive remittances decreases the child mortality rates in 1.4%.
-Chauvet et al. (7) The estimated impact of remittances on child and infant mortality rates is between 0.09 and -0.10 for children in the fourth quintile and between -0.11 and -0.13 for children in the fifth quintile.
-Hamilton et al. (48) Receiving remittances by mothers, decreases the probability of infant mortality in 7%.
+Author Effect on health Country Child mortality Flores et al. (49) An increase of 10% in the percentage of households that receive remittances decreases the child mortality rates in 1.4% .
+Mexico Chauvet et al. (7) The estimated impact of remittances on child and infant mortality rates is between 0.09 and -0.10 for children in the fourth quintile and between -0.11 and -0.13 for children in the fifth quintile.
+Developing countries Hamilton et al. (48) Receiving remittances by mothers, decreases the probability of infant mortality in 7%.
 In the rural area, children of women who receive a significant amount of remittances, have 20% less probability of dying in their first year of life.
-Zhunio et al. (34) An increase of 1% in real per capita remittances, results in a decrease of 0.15% in infant mortality.
-Developing countries A hundred additional dollars of income due to per capita remittances produces a decrease of 7.8 children deaths every 1000 born alive, and a decrease of 5.7 of infant deaths every 1000 born alive.
+Mexico Zhunio et al. (34) An increase of 1% in real per capita remittances, results in a decrease of 0.15% in infant mortality.
+Developing countries Terrelonge (12) A hundred additional dollars of income due to per capita remittances produces a decrease of 7.8 children deaths every 1000 born alive, and a decrease of 5.7 of infant deaths every 1000 born alive.
 An increase of 1% in per capita remittances decreases child and infant mortality in approximately 0.10% and 0.11%, respectively.
 Based on elasticity estimations, an increase of 102.3% in per capita remittances between 1995 and 2009 was found, which can be translated to a decrease of 10.6% in child mortality and a decrease of 11.3% in infant mortality.
-Developing countries Health related tick facto ors or protective factors for health Anderson and Kroeger (37) International remittances have a positive effect in doing exercise in children between 7 and 18 years old of the South of Kyrgyzstan.
-Kyrgyzstan Mental health Graham et al. (26) ham et al. (26) The probability that caregivers who receive remittances had suffered from CMD (Common Mental Disorders) in the last six months, was 30% less than for those who did not receive remittances.
-Siriwardhana et al. (23) The decrease in the frequency of sending remittances is associated with greater Fertility Beine et al. (27) A decrease of 1% in the norms of fertility to which emigrants are exposed to Naufal and Vargas-Silva (74) gas-Silva There is a negative relation between remittances and fertility rates.
+Developing countries Health-related risk facto ors or protective factors for health Anderson and Kroeger (37) International remittances have a positive effect in doing exercise in children between 7 and 18 years old of the South of Kyrgyzstan.
+Kyrgyzstan Mental health Graham et al. (26) The probability that caregivers who receive remittances had suffered from CMD (Common Mental Disorders) in the last six months, was 30% less than for those who did not receive remittances.
+Indonesia, Phillipines and Vietnam Siriwardhana et al. (23) The decrease in the frequency of sending remittances is associated with greater levels of CMD among spouses of migrant workers.
+This is not observed in caregivers that are not spouses.
+Sri Lanka Fertility Beine et al. (27) A decrease of 1% in the norms of fertility to which emigrants are exposed to, decreases fertility in around 0.3% in their country of origin.
+Developing countries Naufal and Vargas-Silva (74) There is a negative relation between remittances and fertility rates.
 Emigrants also transfer ideas to their families in their country of origin, emphasizing their efforts to achieve the purpose of lower fertility.
-Zhunio et al. (34) An increase of 1% in per capita remittances, leads to a 0.09% decrease in the fertility rate.
-Birth Expectancy at Birt h Zhunio et al. (34) An increase of 1% in real per capita remittances, results in a 0.03% increase in life expectancy. makon and Iheoma Life expectancy at birth increases 1.2% on average after an increase of 10% in remittances.
+Developing countries Zhunio et al. (34) An increase of 1% in per capita remittances, leads to a 0.09% decrease in the fertility rate.
+Developing countries Birth Expectancy at Birt h Zhunio et al. (34) An increase of 1% in real per capita remittances, results in a 0.03% increase in life expectancy.
+Developing countries Amakon and Iheoma (8) Life expectancy at birth increases 1.2% on average after an increase of 10% in remittances.
 Sub-Saharan Africa